What makes an intranet… well, an intranet?

-Intranet is an overarching term.
 Intranet software can work as a CMS, a communication tool, and much more.
 But how does that all come together, and what does it look like exactly?

 As contributor Frank Hamm states in his article for Seibert Media, “an intranet is not a software program, but a platform for communication and collaboration with various components.”
 These different components are what come together to create one holistic intranet, centered around the intranet user.